-If you have walked by Schönhauser Allee 185 between the hours of 7pm and midnight lately, you probably have seen me in front of Brother's Night Shop with a couple of chess boards.
+If you have walked down Schönhauser Allee between the hours of 7pm and midnight in 2021, you probably have seen me in front of a Shop with a couple of chess boards.
 Every day, in rain, snow or cold, even when no one else showed up.

 My name is Wolf Bōese, the founder of StrangerChess and this is the story of how my life got turned upside down.